ihmpavel/expo-video-player/README.md

 ## Usage

-Example app can be found in the [example folder](https://github.com/ihmpavel/expo-video-player/tree/master/example-app).
+Example app can be found in the folder [example-app](https://github.com/ihmpavel/expo-video-player/tree/master/example-app).

 ```
 import { Video } from 'expo-av'